 The MFA currently partners with twelve community organizations including Boston Chinatown Neighborhood Center (BCNC), the Boys & Girls Clubs of Dorchester, Sociedad Latina, United South End Settlements (USES), West End House Boys & Girls Club of Allston-Brighton, and Vine Street Community Center.
 Additionally, we are also proud to partner with six of the Boys & Girls Clubs of Boston: Berkshire Partners Blue Hill Boys & Girls Club, Charlestown Boys & Girls Club, Edgerley Family South Boston Boys & Girls Club, Gerald and Darlene Jordan Boys & Girls Club, Orchard Gardens Boys & Girls Club, and the Yawkey Boys & Girls Club of Roxbury.

-Community LiaisonsEach of the eight community partners is assigned a MFA staff member to act as a liaison between the MFA and the community organization.
-MFA liaisons work closely with community art directors and staff to assist with events and develop art projects at the Museum and community centers.
+Each of the twelve community partners is assigned an MFA staff member to act as a liaison between the Museum and the community organization.
+MFA Community Arts Liaisons work closely with community art directors and staff to promote and coordinate MFA programs, assist with events, and develop art projects at the Museum and community centers.

 Learn more about the Artist Project